pharris0330/Machine-Learning-Census-SDG-GDP/README.md

-# AdaBoost and Random Forest Regression of GDP and sustanable development goals
+# AdaBoost and Random Forest Regression of GDP and sustainable development goals

 ## Project Summary
 This report explains how I constructed a regression model to to conduct an analysis of indicators and determine the strength of those feautures to predict economic/SDG gsuccess with the ultimate goal of using the findings to improve local communities.